cisco/mindmeld/docs/source/quickstart/06_generate_representative_training_data.rst

   Can you check if the {Main St|store_name} store is open on {Sunday|sys_time}?
   ...

 As the example shows, each inline entity is appended by the pipe character followed by its associated entity type, then the entire expression is enclosed in curly braces.
-Annotations for names of *system entities*, which are built into Workbench, begin with :keyword:`sys_`.
-In the example, :keyword:`time` is a system entity.
+Annotations for names of *system entities*, which are built into Workbench, begin with ``sys_``.
+In the example, ``time`` is a system entity.
 This simple annotation scheme provides a convenient way to label entities in order to derive the training data required to train the entity recognizer models.

 .. _roles_example: